 - Bankruptcy application

-- The company is dissolved
+- Company is dissolved

-- The company is delisted
+- Company is delisted

 - Not an active company